 The amendment seeks to consolidate and streamline the policies contained within clause 22.01 Urban Design in the Capital City Zone, Design and Development Overlays 1 and 4.
 The Design and Development Overlay is the appropriate and most effective planning scheme tool to provide the necessary urban design policy guidance for assessing planning applications.
-The policies included in the draft DDO1 is supported by the evidence based report, Towards an Integrated Urban Design Approach for the City of Melbourne, 2017.
-In addition, the Melbourne Design Manual, 2017 is an illustrative document to be used in support of the Design and development Overlay.
+The policies included in the draft DDO1 is supported by the evidence based report, Synthesis Report: Promoting high quality urban design outcomes in the Central City and Southbank Towards an Integrated Urban Design Approach for the City of Melbourne, 2017.
+In addition, the Central Melbourne Design Guide Melbourne Design Manual, 2017 is an illustrative document to be used in support of the Design and development Overlay.